Understanding the Open/Closed Principle with Real-World Examples

 This implementation violates the Open/Closed Principle because:

-2. High Risk of Bugs: Changes to the calculate_discount method can inadvertently affect existing discount logic, potentially introducing bugs.
+method can inadvertently affect existing discount logic, potentially introducing bugs. - Reduced Flexibility: The

 Correct Example Following OCP